ZZM0329/Polynomial/correctionG1/README.md

 See G_{1,b+1,c+1}.txt and G_{a+2,b,c}.txt for the results of the MATLAB code.

-See below for the results of the MATLAB code
+See below for the results of the MATLAB code: